lukcad/caplukcadh/README.md

     git clone https://github.com/lukcad/caplukcadh.git <your_name_container_project>

+after clonning, you should change name of your container by opening file devcontainer.json and changing parameter "name" there.

 You should open it by `VS code` as `contianer` and add into it as many as you wish CDS projects.